On loan to The Met The Met accepts temporary loans of art both for short-term exhibitions and for long-term display in its galleries.

 Central Tibet

-The Buddha Vairochana sits at the center of this mandalic diagram of the heavens, framed by the four directional cosmic Buddhas, each with its own distinctive color.
-The most important of these heavens is the western pure land, at the top, where Amitabha presides and where pious devotees hope to be reborn.
-The square section takes the form of a multi-tiered palace, inhabited by one thousand bodhisattvas, that encloses the five Buddhas set within circles.
-Gateways in the form of pronged vajras (lightning bolts) stand at the four directions and, as they cross under the image of Vairochana, mark a point of perfect stability at the center.
-Along the top register are Buddhist deities, Mahasiddhas (enlightened tantric practitioners), and monastic patriarchs, and along the base is a row of powerful protectors and auspicious gods.
-At the bottom left, a monk sits before an altar, eternally consecrating the mandala.
+The Buddha Vairochana, sitting at the center of this mandalic diagram of the heavens, is framed by the four other celestial Buddhas, each residing in the cardinal direction corresponding to their distinctive color.
+Amitabha presides over one of the most important of the celestial realms, the western Pure Land (at top), where a devotee can hope to be reborn.
+The square section takes the form of a multitiered palace, inhabited by one thousand bodhisattvas.
+Pronged vajra gateways stand at the four directions and, as they cross under the central image of Vairochana, mark a point of perfect stability.
+In the top register are Buddhist deities, mahasiddhas (tantric adepts), and monastic patriarchs, and along the base are protectors and other deities.

 Vajradhatu (Diamond Realm) Mandala, Distemper and gold on cloth, Central Tibet